16th Infantry Division (Wehrmacht): 16th Panzer Division

 The 16th Panzer Division served as a reserve in Romania during the Balkans campaign in 1941.
 It then participated in Operation Barbarossa with Army Group South, also in 1941.

 A kampfgruppe of 16th Panzer Division, led by Count Strachwitz, reached the outskirts of Stalingrad on 23 August 1942, brushing aside the sole Soviet defences, anti-aircraft guns manned by female factory workers (possibly the 1077th Anti-Aircraft Regiment).
 The 16th Panzer Division was encircled and ultimately destroyed at Stalingrad during the winter of 1942–43.

 It was rebuilt for a campaign in the west, fought in Sicily and southern Italy during the Italian Campaign in 1943 and returned to the Russian Front later in the year.
 Severely mauled near Kiev, it was withdrawn to Poland for rehabilitation in 1944.
 The 16th Panzer Division returned to the east in 1945, where it surrendered to the Soviets and Americans in Czechoslovakia.

 Motorized Division

 The 16th Motorized Infantry Division, nicknamed Windhund ("Greyhound"), participated in the Balkans campaign in 1941 along with the 16th Panzer Division (see above).
 It took part in Operation Barbarossa with Army Group South later in the year.
-It advanced on the Caucasus with elements coming to within 20 miles of Astrakhan in 1942 – the most easterly point reached by any German unit during the war.
+It advanced on the Caucasus with elements coming to within 20 miles of Astrakhan on 14 September 1942 – the most easterly point reached by any German unit during the war.

 It also participated in the Battle of Stalingrad.
 The 16th Motorized Infantry Division participated in defensive operations after the Soviets broke up the front of the southern sector.